IRAN – Yazd

 CARAVANSERAI

 Zeinodin Caravanserai, Zein-o-din.
-This Safavid 15th century caravanserai sits in the middle of nowhere in the heart of the desert.
+This Safavid 15th-century caravanserai sits in the middle of nowhere in the heart of the desert.
 It is beautifully restored and maintained by the owner, an Iranian who lives in Spain.
-12-sided with tan fired brick construction (no adobe), it is basically one story with high alcoves and domes.
+12-sided with tan-fired brick construction (no adobe), it is one story with high alcoves and domes.
 The 15m-wide circumference contains all the bedrooms in about ⅔ of the area set in domed alcoves and with futon beds and screened by curtains.
-The other ⅓ is bathrooms and a lovely high domed restaurant (covered by a wood cone).
+The other ⅓ is bathrooms and a lovely high-domed restaurant (covered by a wood cone).
 Enter the courtyard with 12 domed alcoves for sitting surrounding a central round raised platform.
 The courtyard has a lattice wood screen projected inwards.
 Climb up onto the roof with its 15m deep terrace that runs the circumference.
 The tour has often stayed here – it would be an incredibly serene, quiet place to stay.
 It received two awards from UNESCO in 2005 and 2006.

 The bedrooms

 Saryazd Fortress.
 Dating from the Sassanid era 1700 years ago, this clay and mud castle covers an area of 10,000m2.
-It had no governmental or military use but functioned as a world trade center on the Advey Road, a series of sea and land trade routes established between the east and the west.
-The central part had 468 chambers and rooms, some that functioned as a safe deposit bank.
+It had no governmental or military use but functioned as a world trade center on the Advey Road, a series of sea and land trade routes established between the East and the West.
+The central part had 468 chambers and rooms, some which functioned as a safe deposit bank.

 The dry moat was a defensive barrier with a drawbridge surrounding the outer bailey that contained shops and bathrooms for the merchants and servants and the administrative part.
 A water reservoir was in the periphery yard.